jeantessier/advent-of-code-2024/day09/README.md

 make it happen failed to give the correct checksum with the input data.
 The sample was fine, but something in the real inputs is throwing me off.

-A better solution would be to track sequences of identical blocks.
-This would make finding free space for a file much faster, but would require splitting a sequence of free space into a sequence for a file and a possibly empty sequence of free space whenever we move a file.
+A better solution ([puzzle2_fast.rb](puzzle2_fast.rb)) is to track sequences of identical blocks.
+This makes finding free space for a file much faster, but requires splitting a sequence of free space into a sequence for a file and a possibly empty sequence of free space whenever we move a file.
+This has a complexity closer to **O(n)** and runs in **6s**.